studiopress/genesis-author-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a book library to any any WordPress theme.
+Adds a book library to any WordPress theme.
+You'll be able to display the book details (Price, ISBN, author...) using native blocks.
-In Genesis child theme also attractively display book details in single and archive views.
+Additionally in Genesis child themes it also provides a layouts for a single and archive views.

 == Description ==

-The Genesis Author Pro plugin creates a library which allows you to add books to your site.
+The Osom Author Pro plugin creates a library which allows you to add books to your site.
 The books can have custom information added including:

 * Featured Text
 * Price